jamespham03/derm-vision/README.md

 ## Future Work

-### Short term (1-2 weeks)
-- AKIEC-focused fine-tuning with oversampling
-- Error analysis using confusion matrix + Grad-CAM
-- Calibration check with reliability diagrams

-### Medium term (1-2 months)
-- Ensemble with ConvNeXt + ViT
-- Train at 380x380 resolution (EfficientNet-B3 native size)
-- Multi-crop TTA on top of D4

-### Long term
-- Validation on HAM10000 or PH2 dataset
-- Lightweight mobile version using EfficientNet-B0 distillation
-- Evaluation with real dermatology feedback
+Next up: AKIEC-focused fine-tuning with oversampling, a systematic Grad-CAM error audit (we want to confirm the model is actually looking at lesions and not rulers or hair artifacts), and calibration checks with reliability diagrams.

+After that: ensemble with ConvNeXt or ViT, training at 380×380 (EfficientNet-B3's native size), and multi-crop TTA stacked on D4.

+Longer term, we want to validate on an external dataset (HAM10000 or PH2) and build a lightweight mobile version via EfficientNet-B0 distillation.

 ---